Is it true that there are vegetables that grow in clay soil?

 Okay?
 Very good!

-Now, let’s me introduce your long-awaited best crops for clay soil (vegetables)
+Now, let’s me introduce your long-awaited crops that thrive well in clay soil (vegetables)

 Broccoli- like most brassicas- requires heavier soils .